 -No other conditions or diagnoses to which the deficits can be attributed

-The red flags listed here are commonly seen in kids with Developmental Coordination Disorder and can be used to identify kids who are at risk for this condition.
+The developmental coordination disorder symptoms and red flags listed here are commonly seen in kids with Developmental Coordination Disorder and can be used to identify kids who are at risk for this condition.

 -Poor motor coordination